+By Bill Donohue

-The following article by Bill Donohue was published by Newsmax on May 9:
+This article was originally published by Newsmax on May 9, 2014.

 After it was learned that a Southern California eighth-grade class was asked to debate the reality of the Holocaust, a firestorm ensued.

 Apologies followed, and pledges were forthcoming from the Rialto Unified School District not to let this happen again.
 While it may not happen again in this school district, it will certainly happen again elsewhere.
 Why?
 Because this is hardly the first time something like this has happened.

 More important, the critics of the assignment don't seem to understand what is really driving this issue.